-What is RDBMS
+What is RDBMS (Relational Database Management System)

-RDBMS stands for Relational Database Management Systems..
+RDBMS stands for Relational Database Management System.

-All modern database management systems like SQL, MS SQL Server, IBM DB2, ORACLE, My-SQL and Microsoft Access are based on RDBMS.
+All modern database management systems like SQL, MS SQL Server, IBM DB2, ORACLE, My-SQL, and Microsoft Access are based on RDBMS.

 How it works